Recon-Fuzz/recon-docs/src/unused_project_ideas.md

 Build them with Extension / UI

-## Why no Ghost Variables
+## Why No Ghost Variables

 Explain

-## Running the suite and ensuring you reach coverage
+## Running the Suite and Ensuring You Reach Coverage

 ## Adding Canaries